connorbode/matix.io/source/_posts/react-native-build-ios-on-windows.md

 2. Updating the project on the MacOS server.
 On the first build, this will do nothing, but on subsequent builds we'll upload any changes.
 3. Executing the build on the MacOS server.
 4. Downloading the built .ipa file.
-5. Installing the built .ipa file to the iPhone, connected to your Linux computer.
+5. Installing the built .ipa file to the iPhone, connected to your Windows computer.

 ### Uploading the project to the MacOS server